saeyslab/spotless-benchmark/README.md

 You can either run the pipeline with the gold/silver/bronze standards or run it with your own data.
 In either case, you need to [install NextFlow](https://www.nextflow.io/docs/latest/getstarted.html), and either [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html).

 In the future, you will be able to run this pipeline directly from NextFlow.
-From now you must clone the repository to run the pipeline.
+For now you must clone the repository to run the pipeline.

-‼**We highly recommend you to create a profile in the nextflow.config file**‼

-There are currently three main profiles:
-- *local* uses the local environment
-- *prism* submits the job to a Sun Grid Engine cluster
-- *hpc* submits the job to a Slurm cluster

-When running locally, we suggest using it in conjuction with the *docker* profile, that is `nextflow run main.nf -profile local,docker`.
-You would need to modify `params.rootdir` (directory up to and including the repo, e.g., `"/home/$USER/spade-benchmark"`) and `workDir` (directory in which temporary files will be saved, you can also remove this) to suit your local folder structure.

-If you want to deploy the pipeline in other clusters (e.g., an AWS cluster), you will have to create a new profile.
+‼**You need to modify/create a profile to run the pipeline**‼ Currently, there are three profiles: *local* uses the local environment to execute the pipeline, *prism* uses a Sun Grid Engine cluster, and *hpc* uses a Slurm cluster.

+To run the pipeline locally, modify `params.rootdir` as the directory up to and including the reposity, e.g., `"/home/$USER/spade-benchmark"`.
+To use containers, you also need to modify the bind mounts of `docker.runOptions`.
+Then you can run the pipeline with `nextflow run main.nf -profile local,docker`.

 ## Reproducing the pipeline with standards
 First, download the datasets from Zenodo and place them in the `standards/` folder.
 The file is 5GB.